joeswislocki/Joe-Swislocki-user-guide/README.md

 I don’t expect you to respond to everything in ‘real-time’.
 In fact, if you are in deep thought experiencing flow, or need a specific time frame to focus, please make me aware and I won’t bother you.
 Lastly, please be cognizant of what you write in Slack or company communication tools as the content can be subpoenaed.

+### 1:1s
+The 1:1 time provides us with an opportunity to develop a positive and trusting relationship.
+I would like to address your topics and needs first, encouraging you to take responsibility for setting the agenda.
+I’m accountable for ensuring your needs are met and sharing topics as well.
+Please keep task updates for our Scrum ceremonies, Slack, and JIRA.
+We can discuss task updates anytime during the week.
+The goal of the 1:1 is to make them meaningful and valuable by focusing on your growth and needs.

+People like spending time in 1:1 conversations about:
+- Goal Setting
+- Goal Review
+- Performance feedback
+- Problem-solving
+- Soliciting specific support

+In our first 1:1, I will ask you what you need and want.
+I like to start with the following questions.
+- How often would you like to meet with me one-on-one?
+- How long would you like those meetings to last?
+- How should we set the agenda?
+- What topics of conversation are most important and urgent for you?
+- What topics of conversation are highly important but less urgent and how do we make sure we get to these topics at the right frequency?

+We will keep track of our topics in a Google Doc and recap items discussed with any actions.
+The doc will help us make updates and share thoughts in real-time to prepare and reference prior topics.
+The doc can be accessed in the meeting invitation or in Slack (pinned in our conversation thread).
+Lastly, I will pause my Slack notifications and any other technology to provide you with my full attention.
+Please try to eliminate distractions on your end.